larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 in {{appeals}}.
 The IESG is responsible for appointing and overseeing the moderator team, and approving guidance provided by that team.

-## Out of Scope: Non-IETF Forums, Private Communications, and Content Removal
+## Out of Scope: Non-IETF Fora, Private Communications, and Content Removal

-It is important to note that the moderator team only moderates *public* IETF forums.
+It is important to note that the moderator team only moderates *public* IETF fora.
 Their mandate does not extend to problematic behavior in private communication, such as private chat groups, direct messages, or conversations or other interactions outside of meetings.
 In such cases, the Ombudsteam